Viir/bots/guide/how-to-install-the-botlab-client-and-register-the-botlab-command.md

-# How to Install BotEngine and Register the `botengine` Command
+# How to Install the Botlab Client and Register the `botlab` Command

 When you land here, you might have tried to use the `botengine` program in some form.
-Maybe you downloaded a script from the [botengine catalog](https://to.botengine.org/catalog), and got this error message when running the script:
+Maybe you downloaded a script from the [botengine catalog](https://to.botlab.org/catalog), and got this error message when running the script:

 > I failed to run the app because I did not find the 'botengine.exe' program.